jlgrimes/swissiwashi/README.md

 Players in the "played" array are indeed stored as strings instead of objects, and dereferenced when I need the actual player.
 That's because JSON can't stringify circular objects... nor do I want to deal with them.

 For pairings, the array is sorted by match points first (calculated below), then resistance (also calculated balow).

+## Rounds

+Recommended rounds numbers are taken from [the appendix of the official Magic rulings](https://blogs.magicjudges.org/rules/mtr-appendix-e/) (because Pokemon doesn't have a site like this to my knowledge).

 ## Calculations